hashxim/hconMD/Work_MD/Dunning-Kruger Effect.md

 -   Fail to recognize the genuine skill and expertise of other people
 -   Fail to recognize their own mistakes and lack of skill

+==Dunning has pointed out that the very knowledge and skills necessary to be good at a task are the exact same qualities that a person needs to recognize that they are not good at that task.
+So if a person lacks those abilities, they remain not only bad at that task but ignorant to their own inability.==

 [Note#Footer|Footer]

 ---